While we are looking forward to the start of the Olympic Games, let us return briefly to Olympia and ancient Greece, to the place where it all began.

 It was a world ruled by gods, and the greatest honour for every citizen was to participate and win in the famous Olympic Games, during which conflicts and wars were stopped.

 Olympia is one of the most famous sites of ancient Greece.
 It is located on the western side of the Peloponnese peninsula.
 Actually, Olympia was a very important religious sanctuary of ancient Greece, dedicated to the worship of the God Zeus.
-But mostly it is known by the place where the first Olympic Games were held.
+But mostly it is known as the place where the first Olympic Games were held.

 Today in Olympia we can many ruins of temples, various buildings, and the stadium.
 Also, on the archaeological site, there are two museums with fantastic collections of statues and items found during excavations around the region of Olympia.
 It was inscribed on the UNESCO Heritage World list. in 1989.